Sicily Cultural Tour

 Day 2

-Today we’ll visit Randazzo, the center of the Etna wine region, to learn about traditional life in small town Sicily.
+Today we’ll visit Randazzo, the center of the Etna farming region, to learn about traditional life in small town Sicily.
 This area has boomed in recent years, cultivating some of Europe’s hottest selling wines.
-A wine tasting will introduce the volcanic terroir to our palettes before visiting a local farm in the afternoon.
-A free afternoon, evening on your own, and an easy sense of la dolce vita will cap the day.
+We’ll then head to the prestigious I Custodi delle Vigne winery for a cantina tour and tasting lunch.
+An easy sense of la dolce vita will cap the day.
+(Free evening for dinner)

 October 19